D0WN70AD/TheLoadingLibrary/README.md

 <br /> As it keeps me motivated to continue the development of this library.

 ## Description
  The Loading Library aims to make programming in c# easier.
+This is its first release and will receive updates!

 ## What does it do?
 This library currently has 8 functions:<br />